entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Not in 'early gnathostome phylogeny dataset'.

-553. Length/width index of the postparietal' /  '<150' '150-300' '>300',
+553. Length/width index of the postparietal: <150 (0), 150-300 (1), >300 (2).
 > Mondéjar-Fernánde (2020), character 28.

 > - Not in 'early gnathostome phylogeny dataset'.

-554. Posterior margin of tabulars /  anterior to posterior margin of postparietals level with posterior margin of postparietals,
+554. Posterior margin of tabulars: anterior to posterior margin of postparietals (0), level with posterior margin of postparietals (1).
 > Mondéjar-Fernánde (2020), character 45.

 > - Not in 'early gnathostome phylogeny dataset'.